One final viral infusion: Trump’s move to block travel from Europe triggered chaos and a surge of passengers from the outbreak’s center

 The Europe restrictions followed six weeks later but unleashed chaos in ways that surpassed even that of the Muslim ban.

 Current and former officials said key agencies, including the Departments of Homeland Security and Transportation, had no meaningful input in the nature of the Europe restrictions or how and when they would be executed.
-Nor were there detailed advance briefings for airlines, regional airport authorities or members of Congress.
-The European Union was not even notified.
+An administration official said officials from both agencies were present at meetings where the ban was discussed.

-The Centers for Disease Control and Prevention scrambled to round up contractors to conduct temperature checks on tens of thousands of passengers.
-But they were overrun by the rush of travelers that Trump had helped to unleash.
+The administration scrambled to round up contractors to conduct temperature checks on tens of thousands of passengers.
+Officials said the magnitude of the mobilization was unprecedented.
+Even so, the contractors were overrun by the rush of travelers that Trump had helped unleash.

 Even the most basic screening steps seemed to backfire.
 The CDC failed to distribute a new paper questionnaire in time for it to be shared with airlines in advance, meaning passengers had to fill it out upon arrival.
 As a result, travelers found themselves reaching around one another for slips of paper and pencils, risking transmission as the bottlenecks got worse.